 CarInsurance.com’s analysis shows that State Farm offers the most affordable non-owner car insurance rates in Oklahoma, at $11 per month.
 Other insurers like Geico and Progressive also offer affordable premiums.

-The table below highlights the cheapest non-owner car insurance companies in Oklahoma.
+Below is a table showing the cheapest companies for non-owner car insurance in Oklahoma.

 Company | Annual full coverage rates | Monthly full coverage rates |